RockefellerArchiveCenter/digitization-guide/index.md

 * Zeutschel 1200 for oversized materials (can also be used for standard sized materials)
 * Epson Flatbed for photographs

 A target from the Print Request option on Aeon should be created.
-This will be used as a citation sheet and should include Collection Name/Title, Record Group, Finding Aid number, Series, Box Number, Folder number and title, and date if available. **Be sure to check that the folder number/title on the citation sheet is corresponds to the folder being scanned**.
+This will be used as a citation sheet and should include Collection Name/Title, Record Group, Finding Aid number, Series, Box Number, Folder number and title, and date if available. **Be sure to check that the folder number/title on the citation sheet corresponds to the folder being scanned**.

 For PDF or TIFF/JPEG requests, scans should be saved into a folder titled with the researcher/donor’s name and transaction number on the X drive (X:\Projects\Reference Digitization).
 Within this folder, three sub-folders should be created: Master, Master Edited, and Service Edited.
 These three folders should be created for each folder scanned: